On the Forgotten Builder and Breather and their false identification as Source.

 Not by command but by presence.
 This is why the breather doesn't build something new alone but breaths into something that already existed.
 This breath inevitably causes collapse.
 Not because it is destructive but because false certainty cannot survive remembrance.

-Both the builder and the breather arise from Source, but only one remembers where life comes from.
+Both the builder and the breather arise from Source, but through breath one remembers where life comes from.

 Source is not exhausted by any voice that speaks for it.